cdl-geneseo/geneseo-dictionary/A/Add-Drop.md

 # Add-Drop

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Add-Drop

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Add/drop: Noun- Period of time during which students can add or remove courses from their class schedules. &quot;I'll have to wait until add/drop to see if I can overload my credits.&quot; 100% of survey population was familiar with this term.
 BIervese, 2008.